GMJ2023/The-DTF-Companion/Scheduled_Tasks_Guide.md

 - Monitoring logs under `C:\binary-proxy\service log`

 ---

-## 8. Ownership

-© 2025 Geoffrey Jones.
-All rights reserved.
+**Copyright © 2025 Geoffrey Jones**

-Unauthorised copying or distribution of this material, in whole or in part, is strictly prohibited.
+**All rights reserved.**

+This codebase and all associated materials are proprietary to Geoffrey Jones.
+ No part of this work may be copied reproduced modified distributed or used for any purpose other than the specific engagement for which access was granted.
+ Any other use requires prior written consent from the copyright holder.